-Certain signs and symptoms can suggest that a person might have acute lymphocytic leukemia, but tests are needed to confirm the diagnosis.
+Certain signs and symptoms can suggest that a person might have acute lymphocytic leukemia (ALL), but tests are needed to confirm the diagnosis.

-If you have signs and symptoms that suggest you might have leukemia, the doctor will want to get a thorough medical history, including how long you have had symptoms and if you have any history of exposure to risk factors.
+If you have signs and symptoms that suggest you might have leukemia, the doctor will want to get a thorough medical history, including how long you have had symptoms and if you have possibly been exposed to anything considered a risk factor.

 During the physical exam, the doctor will probably focus on any enlarged lymph nodes, areas of bleeding or bruising, or possible signs of infection.
 The eyes, mouth, and skin will be looked at carefully, and a thorough nervous system exam may be done.
-Your abdomen will be felt for signs of an enlarged spleen or liver.
+Your abdomen will be felt for spleen or liver enlargement.

-If your doctor thinks you have leukemia, he or she will need to check samples of cells from your blood and bone marrow to be sure of the diagnosis.
+If your doctor thinks you might have leukemia, they will need to check samples of cells from your blood and bone marrow to be sure.
 Other tissue and cell samples may also be taken to help guide treatment.

 Blood samples for ALL tests are generally taken from a vein in the arm.

-Complete blood count (CBC) and blood cell exam (peripheral blood smear): The complete blood count (CBC) measures the numbers of red blood cells, white blood cells, and platelets.
+Complete blood count (CBC) and peripheral blood smear: The CBC measures the numbers of red blood cells, white blood cells, and platelets.
 This test is often done along with a differential (or diff) which looks at the numbers of the different types of white blood cells.
 These tests are often the first ones done on patients with a suspected blood problem.

 For the peripheral blood smear (sometimes just called a smear), a drop of blood is smeared across a slide and then looked at under a microscope to see how the cells look.
 Changes in the numbers and the appearance of the cells often help diagnose leukemia.

-Most patients with ALL have too many immature white cells in their blood, and not enough red blood cells or platelets.
-Many of the white blood cells will be lymphoblasts (blasts), which are immature lymphocytes not normally found in the bloodstream.
-Lymphoblasts do not function like normal, mature white blood cells.
+Most patients with ALL have too many immature white cells called lymphoblasts (or just blasts) in their blood, and not enough red blood cells or platelets.
+Lymphoblasts are not normally found in the blood, and they don't function like normal, mature white blood cells.

 Even though these findings may suggest leukemia, the disease usually is not diagnosed without looking at a sample of bone marrow cells.

-Blood coagulation tests may also be done to make sure the blood is clotting properly.
+Coagulation tests: Blood coagulation tests may be done to make sure the blood is clotting properly.

 Bone marrow aspiration and biopsy: Bone marrow samples are obtained by bone marrow aspiration and biopsy – tests usually done at the same time.
 The samples are usually taken from the back of the pelvic (hip) bone, although in some cases they may be taken from the sternum (breastbone) or other bones.